matianfu/adagio_documentation/README.md

 adagio_documentation
 ====================

-This repo is used for documentation only.
+This repo is used for project management and documentation only.
+Check wikis and issues.